 Monotheism – Our doctrine has always been monotheistic.
 This ‘tritheising’ narrative is a lie.
 Nephite prophets may not have emphasized the separateness of the Father and Son, but we can still see this in their detailed explanations of the monotheistic godhead.
-CES Letter quotes only a snippet of Alma 11.
+CES Letter quotes only a short snippet of Alma 11.
 But the full discourse in Alma actually explains the Godhead very well.
 The Son of God is the Eternal Father, in that Jehovah created the heavens and the earth with the Father:

 And Amulek said unto him: Yea, he is the very Eternal Father of heaven and of earth, and all things which in them are; he is the beginning and the end, the first and the last… every thing shall be restored to its perfect frame, as it is now, or in the body, and shall be brought and be arraigned before the bar of Christ the Son, and God the Father, and the Holy Spirit, which is one Eternal God, to be judged according to their works.”

-Mosiah 15 further explains Jesus was conceived by the power of the Father.
+Mosiah further explains that Jesus was conceived by the power of the Father.
 It is important for Jesus to be the Son, as Jehovah is the only one to receive the fullness of the Father in order to be the creator and Savior:

 And because he dwelleth in flesh he shall be called the Son of God, and having subjected the flesh to the will of the Father, being the Father and the Son—The Father, because he was conceived by the power of God; and the Son, because of the flesh; thus becoming the Father and Son—And they are one God, yea, the very Eternal Father of heaven and of earth.”

 The next chapter explains the reason why the Son must be separate from the Father.
 The Messiah can be our advocate from sin, and the Father cannot be our advocate because he is already our judge.
 It would be injustice for the advocate to be the same person as the judge:

 Ether 3 reinforces this theology, but you’ve got to pay attention to the future, present, and past tense grammar.
-The physical creation of man is explained in active grammar, while the spiritual creation is passive grammar, indicating Jehovah created the physical but not the spiritual.
+The physical creation of man is explained in active grammar, while the spiritual creation is passive grammar, indicating Jehovah created the physical but not the spiritual in the first Creation.
 Our spirits were created by the Father.
-Our bodies were created by the Father and the Son in the Son’s image.
-Our spiritual lives will be redeemed by the Son.
+Our physical bodies “have I” Jesus created.
+Additionally, spiritually we will be redeemed by the Son.
 There are three different events distinguished by different grammar: spiritual creation (passive), physical creation (active), and spiritual redemption (future tense.)
 As the Eternal Father, we become the son’s children spiritually through his redemption:

 And never have I showed myself unto man whom I have created, for never has man believed in me as thou hast.
 Seest thou that ye are created after mine own image?
 Yea, even all men were created in the beginning after mine own image.